twof/graphql-spec/rfcs/QueryLevelNullability.md

 - [Alex Reilly](<social or github link here>) - Yelp iOS
 - [Wei Xue](<social or github link here>) - Yelp iOS

-This RFC proposes creating a syntactical construct for client developers to express "nullability" in their queries.
+This RFC proposes a syntactical construct for GraphQL clients to express the **nullability** of schema fields requested in a query.

 ## Definitions